SanderMertens/flecs/docs/MigrationGuide.md

 - The `CONTAINER` keyword has changed to `PARENT`
 - Cyclic `INSTANCEOF` relationships are no longer supported
 - Task OnRemove systems (systems that are not matched with any entities) are no longer supported.
+- Modules no longer take a `flags` argument, but now only accept a world.
 - Module components are no longer stored on the singleton entity but on their own entity, which also acts as the component handle:

 ```c
 MyModule *m_ptr = ecs_get(world, ecs_entity(MyModule), MyModule);
 ```